The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Summary and Discussion

-We propose that shear stresses at the surface of the disk from the disk torquing the plasma above the disk and from the differential rotation of the disk can drive reconnection to create the pair plasma.
-Along similar lines, the resistive General Relativistic Magnetohydrodynamic (rGRMHD) simulations of \citet{2025ApJ...979..199S} mimicking a possible hard state accretion flow configuration, indicate that the transition region between the disk and more tenuous material above the disk are a prime location for driving dissipation via magnetic reconnection and turbulence.
+We propose that shear stresses at the surface of the disk from the disk torquing the plasma above it, the differential rotation of the disk, or the BZ effect power the reconnection that creates the pair plasma.
+The resistive general relativistic magnetohydrodynamic (rGRMHD) simulations of \citet{2025ApJ...979..199S} indicate that the transition region between the disk and more tenuous material above the disk is a prime location for driving dissipation via magnetic reconnection and turbulence.
 The pair plasma would not be easily detectable via the 511\,keV emission line, as thermal as well as relativistic gravitational and Doppler broadening would give the line a large width.

-If such pair plasmas indeed exist in some or many black hole systems, they would require revising many of the previously derived results, including black hole inclination and spin constrains derived from the continuum fitting method \citep[e.g.][]{2014ApJ...790...29G} and from X-ray spectro-polarimetry \citep[see also][]{2024ApJ...962..101Z,2024ApJ...967L...9Z}.
+If such pair plasmas indeed exist, they would require revising many of the previously derived results, including black hole inclination and spin constraints derived from the continuum fitting method \citep[e.g.,][]{2014ApJ...790...29G}, see also the results in \citep{2024ApJ...962..101Z,2024ApJ...967L...9Z}, from Fe K-$\alpha$ line profile studies, and from X-ray spectro-polarimetry.

 As mentioned above, the hard state X-ray polarization observations likely indicate an outflowing, laterally extended, possibly structured (patchy) corona inside a truncated disk, sandwiching a disk, or sandwiching a clumpy flow.
 Numerical studies give some first indications of possible flow configurations \citep{2021ApJ...919L..20D,2022ApJ...935L...1L,2024ApJ...966...47L,2025arXiv250508855N,2025ApJ...982..128L,2025ApJ...979..199S}.
 The plasma physics responsible for dissipating the energy is expected to have a major impact on the polarization signatures.
-The plasmoids of AB17 ejected in the reconnection planes would impact the polarization signal strongly.
-Similarly, turbulent dissipation \citep{2024PhRvL.132h5202G,2024NatCo..15.7026N} can create anisotropies of the Comptonizing plasmoids and particles.
-Current sheets and/or turbulent regions can create strong polarization signals and can irradiate the observer and the disk with beams of hard X-rays.
-The X-ray polarization results may thus not entirely invalidate the results from lamppost-type Fe K-$\alpha$ analyses such as presented in \citep{2024ApJ...969...40D}.
+Plasmoids ejected in the planes of the current sheets \citep[AB17,][]{2020ApJ...899...52S, 2021MNRAS.507.5625S, 2023MNRAS.518.1301S, 2024MNRAS.527.6065G} would impact the polarization signal strongly owing to the strong anisotropy of their bulk velocities.
+Similarly, turbulent dissipation \citep{2024PhRvL.132h5202G,2024NatCo..15.7026N} can create anisotropies of the velocity vectors of the Comptonizing plasmoids and particles.
+The beamed anisotropic emission can irradiate certain portions of the accretion disk or the observer and would likely be strongly polarized.